7 Google Chrome Extensions I CAN’T Blog Without

 7. One Password

 I cannot possibly run a site and keep track of all the passwords I have without a password organizer.
 From hosting to emails to countless social media and analytics accounts, it’s impossible.
 I swear, One Password is my desert island necessity.
-Yes, you have to pay for.
+Yes, you have to pay for it.
 But, you won’t ever have to tear your hair out again looking for a password you created long ago.
 It has saved me countless amounts of energy and time and I can’t praise this tool enough.